 Most reviewers miss this detail.
 On either side of the KA-BAR’s blade, you’ll see an elongated hollow known as a Fuller.
 Some call it a “blood groove” but the real purpose has nothing to do with bleeding out wild pigs etc.

 The Fuller serves three main purposes:

 - It stiffens the blade in a similar way that an “I-beam” is more stiff than a regular beam.

-- It makes lightens large blades, although it is negligible in this case.
+- It lightens large blades, although it is negligible in this case.

 - It helps break suction from materials while slicing

 KA-BAR says that the USMC fighting knife’s blade is a “flat grind.”
 In my opinion, that is not technically correct.
 It is actually a Saber grind since the blade only begins narrowing about half-way down from the spine.
 A flat grind begins narrowing from the spine itself.

 Saber grinds are arguably the strongest blade from an engineering standpoint.
 This is because they maintain more blade thickness further down the side of the knife which, in turn, yields more strength.

 I butcher plenty of chickens every year.
-Without getting into the gorry many details I’ll just say this knife is the most efficient “slicer” I own.
+Without getting into the gorry details, I’ll just say this knife is the most efficient “slicer” I own.
 A single pass from the KA-BAR’s 7-inch blade does very clean work of a dirty job.

-Many knife purists prefer a plane edge knives.
+Many knife purists prefer plane edge knives.
 I’m impartial.
 Serrations come in handy too, especially when working through bones and cartilage.

 You can get serrated versions of the KA-BAR.
-Blade HQ has the largest selection of KABAR versions I’ve seen, and they carry them too.
+Blade HQ has the largest selection of KABAR versions I’ve seen, and they carry serrated versions too.

 I have to admit, the USMC KA-BAR’s stacked leather handle is stunning.
 The tan leather offset by dark grooves creates an eye-catching contrast unique to the Kabar.